Contact Center Phone System CX How-to

 • Overloaded network: A large number of computers on a network can create network congestion, leading to jitter.

-• Faulty networking equipment: Outdated hardware, like older cables, switches, and routers, can lead to network jitter.
+• Faulty networking equipment: Outdated hardware, such as older cables, switches, and routers, can cause network jitter.

 • ISP issues: Your internet service provider (ISP) may be experiencing issues that are slowing your network down.